wlsf82/cv/README.md

 - [Eco Benefícios](https://www.ecobeneficios.com.br)
 - [Eco Frotas](https://www.ecofrotas.com.br)

+### Other jobs as a tester/QA

+Before moving into test automation, I worked as a manual tester at Hewlett-Packard, Sicredi, Softplan, Dell Computers, and Datum TI.

 ## Side projects and community contribution

 Here's a [list of side projects](./partials/SIDE_PROJECTS.md) I work on.